 Morinda Agricultural Products, established in 2008, is the parent company's research and development subsidiary for farm animal products based on the noni plant.
 The subsidiary distributes products under the MorindaMax brand name.

-Morinda's strategy for growth counts on product development and extending its geographic reach by recruiting new representatives.
+Morinda's growth strategy relies on product development and extending its geographic reach by recruiting new representatives.
 The company in 2012 changed its marketing subsidiary's name to Morinda, Inc., formerly known as Tahitian Noni International, to refocus the products as natural medicinal plant bioactives versus exotic noni fruitaceuticals.